 radiation.F90: radiation computation driver.
 A few things happen here.
-Cloud parameters intended for output/input prior to the radiation module are defined with the suffix “*_rad” and initialized.
+Cloud parameters intended for output/input prior to the radiation tendency calculations are defined with the suffix “*_rad” and initialized.
 These are fields that are output straight from the radiation module and are used as the prescribed fields in a subsequent cloud locking experiment.
-Additionally, if clouds are prescribed, then read in cloud parameters (with the suffix “*_rad”) from the pbuff that came from the file instead of predicted fields.
+Additionally, if cloud parameters are prescribed as in a cloud-locked simulation, the prescribed fields sourced from an external file are read in (with the suffix “*_rad”) from the pbuff.